gamkedo-la/diggernaut/README.md

 - 1 dirt
 - 2 unbreakable rock
 - 3 unbreakable metal ore
-- 4 unobtainium
+- 4 unobtainium ore
 - 5 falling rocks
 - 6 explosive ore
-- 7 super dense unobtainium
+- 7 super dense unobtainium ore
+- 8 rock
+- 9 dense rock
 - ? subject to additions, this is good starting point

-Terrain notes: For visual interest, there can and will be more than one tile graphic for each terrain type.
-Artists can feel free to add as many they want, the game will procedurally / randomly select from the available tiles.
-Tilemap game data will be represented by 0-7, but game will generate a decorative tilemap based on game data using all available tile graphics.
-Stalagmites and stalactites will be sprite objects, not tiles, and will be procedurally placed in the world in empty spaces.

-### Winning The Game
+### "Winning" The Game
-- Collect all 4 sets of 4 gems
+- Collect all of the rare treasures
-- Collect the "Dragon's Hoard" collections and Kill the dragon

 ### 100% Completion and Achievement ideas
-- Collect all 4 sets of 4 gems
-- Collect all 3 sets of 7 bones
-- Collect all 4 sets of 4 artifacts
-- Stealth Mode: Collect all sets without waking or killing the dragon
-- Pacifist Mode: Collect all sets without killing any cryptids
-- Speed Run: Collect all sets in under X minutes
+- Speed Run: Collect all treasure in under X minutes
-- Unpaid Assassin: Kill the dragon with an empty inventory
--